RandyBrown12/RandyBrown12/README.md

 ### About Me

-Hello, Im Randy Brown and I am getting get my bachelor's degree in Computer Science and expecting to graduate in May 2025.

-My passion for programming came from playing flash games found on websites such as ArmorGames and CoolMathGames.
+My passion for programming came from playing flash games found on websites.
 I always had these crazy ideas on how to create a fun game.

-When I first got into my programming class, I got to see some of the applications computer science could be used for like creating 3D animations using Alice.

-Then, I went to college and found out about so many other languages and other software used in many different fields.
+Then, I went to college and found out about so many other languages and  software used in many different fields.
 I strive to make myself impactful to the world.

 Programming Languages Learned: